 - Whether you have any prior convictions

-- Whether other crimes were committed in connection with the vandalism
+- Whether you allegedly committed other crimes in connection with the vandalism

 Penalties for Vandalism in Lakewood, CA

 Whether you face misdemeanor or felony vandalism charges, it is important to keep in mind that even a conviction for a minor vandalism offense can carry serious consequences.
-A Lakewood vandalism attorney can help protect you when you are looking at a vandalism charge.
+A Lakewood vandalism attorney can help protect you when you are facing a vandalism charge.

 Misdemeanor Vandalism